 For example, say you’ve set limits to prevent multiple orders or delivery to certain locations.
-You’ll want to test the system by placing those types of orders to make sure they’re not accepted.
+You’ll want to test the system by placing those order types to make sure they’re not accepted.

 Picking, packing and dispatch testing

-Once payment’s confirmed, the order moves to order processing in your warehouse.
+Once payment is confirmed, the order moves to order processing in your warehouse.
 In our example, the company’s accounting and operations system (SAP) handled this.
-However, this was complicated, expensive and slow to modify.
+However, this was complicated, expensive and hard to modify.

-If we were doing it again, we’d have chosen a more bespoke order processing system.
+If we were doing it again, we’d have chosen a simpler order processing system.

 However you’ve set it up, details of your test orders should go to your storage area, and be processed.

-You’ll need to plan each step that has to happen from them receiving the order to it being delivered to the customer.
+You’ll need to test each step that has to happen from them receiving the order to it being delivered to the customer.
 For example, as you validate each order payment, does each order then go separately by email to the warehouse?
-Or are they held, then sent in batches at regular times through the day?
+Or are they held, and then sent in batches at regular times throughout the day?

 Then, plan out how the person handling the order knows what to pick.
 Work out how they’ll pack it, and how it’s moved to dispatch.
 You might be lucky and have warehouse robot automation as big players like Amazon do.
 But realistically, if you’re new to D2C, much of this will be done manually.